 sometimes exert pressure to settle quickly

-Common mistakes when calculating personal injury damages
+Common mistakes when calculating personal injury compensation

 ❌ Accepting a settlement too quickly